 Hickory won the “Best in Show” prize at the 2011 Westminster Kennel Club Dog Show. – the first Deerhound to win this prestigious title.
 You can see her videos on Hulu, Spotify and YouTube.

-The Scottish Deerhound is a big dog – one of the largest breeds out there.
-He reaches to a height of 32 inches and weighs 130 pounds.
+The Scottish Deerhound is a big dog – one of the giant breeds.
+He reaches a height of 32 inches and weighs 130 pounds.
 He is, in fact, the second tallest dog breed after the Irish Wolfhound.

-The Deerhound is big, strong and very muscular.
+The Deerhound is big, strong, and very muscular.
 He is a warrior of a dog.
-This breed has a long head, tapering muzzle, black nose, silky mustache and prominent beard.
+This breed has a long head, tapering muzzle, black nose, silky mustache, and a prominent beard.
 He has a long, tapering tail, large, floppy ears, folded back, and hazel or dark brown eyes.

-His coat is somewhat coarse and wiry and rugged enough to protect him against harsh weather conditions, such as in the Scottish Highlands.
+His coat is coarse, wiry, and rugged enough to protect him against harsh weather conditions, such as in the Scottish Highlands.
 The skin is usually of a dark blue-grey color.
-It can also be of other colors such as red fawn, yellow, sandy red, brindle, light gray and dark gray.
+It can also be of other colors such as red fawn, yellow, sandy red, brindle, light gray, and dark gray.
 He sheds a lot, so you have to give his coat a good brush 2 or 3 times a week.